Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

-# Prompt Enhancement Feature
+# Personas Feature

 ## Overview

-The Prompt Enhancement feature allows users to automatically improve their image generation prompts using Amazon Nova 2 Omni before generating images.
-This feature enhances the quality and detail of generated images by providing more descriptive and optimized prompts to the image generation model.
+The Personas feature allows users to automatically improve their image generation prompts using Amazon Nova 2 Omni before generating images.
+This feature enhances the quality and detail of generated images by applying different AI personas that provide more descriptive and optimized prompts to the image generation model.

 ## Feature Components

-### 1. Prompt Enhancement Selector
+### 1. Persona Selector

-A new selector has been added to the input bar, similar to the aspect ratio selector, with the label "Prompt Enhancement".
+A new selector has been added to the input bar, similar to the aspect ratio selector, with the label "Personas".
 It provides four options:

-- **Off**: Use the user's prompt as-is without any enhancement
+- **Off**: Use the user's prompt as-is without any persona
-- **Standard**: Apply standard prompt improvements (technical details, quality terms)
+- **Standard**: Professional photographer persona with technical expertise
-- **Creative**: Add creative flair and artistic details to the prompt
+- **Creative**: Artistic persona that adds creative flair and imagination
-- **Custom**: Reserved for future custom enhancement settings
+- **Custom**: Your own custom persona with unique characteristics

-### 2. Enhancement Flow
+### 2. Persona Flow

-When any option other than "Off" is selected, the following flow occurs:
+When any persona other than "Off" is selected, the following flow occurs:

 1. **User submits prompt**: User enters their prompt and clicks generate
-2. **Prompt enhancement**: The original prompt is sent to Nova 2 Omni with a specialized system prompt for enhancement
+2. **Persona enhancement**: The original prompt is sent to Nova 2 Omni with a specialized persona system prompt
-3. **Enhanced prompt generation**: Nova 2 Omni returns an improved version of the prompt
+3. **Enhanced prompt generation**: Nova 2 Omni returns an improved version of the prompt based on the selected persona
 4. **UI update**: The enhanced prompt immediately replaces the original prompt in the placeholder and all UI displays
 5. **Image generation**: The enhanced prompt is used for actual image generation
 6. **Storage**: The enhanced prompt is saved as the main prompt for the generated image

-### 3. System Prompts
+### 3. Persona Types

-#### Standard Enhancement
+#### Standard Persona
-- Focuses on technical and quality improvements
+- Professional photographer persona with technical expertise
 - Adds relevant artistic and technical details
 - Includes professional photography terminology
 - Enhances lighting, composition, and quality terms
 - Preserves original intent and subject

-#### Creative Enhancement
+#### Creative Persona
-- Adds imaginative and artistic elements
+- Artistic persona that adds creative flair and imagination
 - Includes creative lighting and atmospheric details
 - Enhances with artistic styles and techniques
 - Adds cinematic or dramatic elements